-As a new small business owner, you are barraged with important decisions around banking, payments, and every other aspect of your business.
+As a new small business owner, you are barraged with important decisions.
+These includes decisionsaround banking, payments, and every other aspect of your business.
 One of the most important decisions you will make is how to structure your business.
 This decision can have monumental tax and legal implications down the road, and making the right decision today can save you a lot of headache tomorrow.

 When starting a new business, all business owners are categorized as a “sole proprietorship” by default.
 This means you are doing business as yourself under your own name.
-Any time you make money or operate a business venture without filing as a business entity with your state, you are a sole proprietor.
+Let’s say you make money or operate a business venture without filing as a business entity with your state.
+In these cases, you are a sole proprietor.

 Sole proprietorships are easy and simple to operate, but offer no legal, financial, or tax benefits to you as a business owner.
 If someone sues you, they can go after your personal assets, like your personal savings and home, for financial restitution.

 The next logical progression, and a very popular option among freelancers and other small businesses, is a limited liability company or LLC.
 An LLC offers the same tax structure as a sole proprietorship for most LLCs with a single owner, but there are some big legal benefits that a sole proprietorship doesn’t offer.

 An LLC is its own legal business entity, so if someone sues an LLC, they are not suing the owner directly.
 If the owner keeps proper financial records and maintains a separation between personal and business financial accounts, personal assets are kept safe from the lawsuit in most situations.